 We have also adopted the cutest little orangutan baby, Archie, from the Sepilok orangutan centre in Borneo.
 For the full story and to find out about the immense dangers faced by orangutans read our post about orangutans and the palm oil trade.

 Sometimes with all the bad news in the world it can seem hopeless.
 It’s easy to think, ‘What can I do about it.
 How can I make a difference?’.
 Ecotourism is definitely a way you can make a positive difference as a traveler.
+The money you spend on travel can go directly into the communities that are supporting your adventures.
+The people you see can benefit from what you spend.

 Use your passion to make a positive change in the world.